geomstats/geomstats/README.md

 ## Acknowledgements

-This work is partially supported by the National Science Foundation, grant NSF DMS RTG 1501767.
+This work is partially supported by the National Science Foundation (grant NSF DMS RTG 1501767) and the Inria associated team GeomStats.